Modeling the Spectral Diversity of Quasars in the Sixteenth Data Release from the Sloan Digital Sky Survey: Discussion

+Several factors contribute to the enhanced performance of the 6-vector model relative to B12.
+The PCA training sample is constructed to capture the range of population characteristics, primarily in emission line regions, while rejecting contaminants such as misclassified objects.
+This focus better equips the model to handle atypical emission line fluxes and ratios, as noted in the last bullet point.
+Further, the high S/N of the sample allowed for correcting all composite spectra to the proper rest frame of the Mg~\textsc{ii} emission line through direct fitting of the line.
+This correction leads to the significant reduction in redshift-dependent bias when redshifting spectra with the 6-vector model.
+Of equal importance to the previous factors listed, we use 20 times more quasars than the B12 sample, producing eigenspectra with significantly less noise.
+The noise levels permit retention of higher-order eigenspectra for fitting.

 We now summarize some improvements that could further optimize the performance of this technique.
-First, a more rigorous NAL filter could reduce the number of quasar spectra that are rejected as outliers.
-We further suggest a secondary absorption line filter be applied to the composite quasar spectra library.
-These filters could potentially improve the unphysical trends we observe in the higher order eigenspectra.
-Finally, the composite spectra library could be supplemented with reddened quasar spectra to improve modeling of these more rare objects.
+First, a more rigorous NAL filter should reduce the number of quasar spectra that are rejected as outliers.
+A secondary absorption line filter could be applied to the composite quasar spectra library as well, potentially reducing the nonphysical trends we observe in the higher-order eigenspectra.
+Lastly, we used the propagated error on the composite spectra as weights in EMPCA.
+We may adjust this approach to increase representation of the smaller clusters and improve modeling of more rare objects.